Lemon Orzo Pasta Salad

 Instructions

 - Bring a pot of water to a boil.
-Add orzo and cook for 8-9 minutes, until al dente.
+Add 1 ½ cups uncooked orzo and cook for 8-9 minutes, until al dente.
 Drain well and place it into a serving bowl.

-- In a small bowl or mason jar, mix together juice from half lemon, lemon zest, olive oil, basil, salt and pepper.
+- In a small bowl or mason jar, mix together 1-2 tablespoons lemon juice, ½ tablespoon lemon zest, ¼ cup olive oil, ¼ cup fresh basil, ¼ teaspoon salt and ¼ teaspoon pepper.

 Notes

-This pasta salad recipe is great as a side dish.
-Serve it with your summer favorites like barbecue, burgers or picnic foods.
+- This pasta salad recipe is great as a cold side dish.
+Serve it cold with your summer favorites like barbecue, burgers or picnic foods.

-Add chopped kalamata olives or capers for an extra zing of flavor.
+- Add your favorite mix-ins.
+Chopped kalamata olives, crushed red chili flakes or capers would add an extra zing of flavor.

 Where is the recipe for lemon orzo pasta?
 It's not showing here.